-Each class has a set break in the afternoon where students consume only fruit or vegetables and drink only water.
+Each class has a set afternoon break where students consume only fruit or vegetables and drink only water.
 Parents are asked to supply a piece of fruit or vegetable for their child to eat daily, for this purpose.

 Drinks in the Classroom